Photo by adselwood.

 What’s going on?
 We need a better look.
 It’s time for a visual approach.

-Counter, Our Old Friend
+###Counter, Our Old Friend

-Remember the Counter class?
-Both the Clock and Score classes extend it to keep track of their internal numbers.
+classes extend it to keep track of their internal numbers.
 Let’s create a lives counter.

 So, first create a new symbol of type Movie Clip.
 Call it Lives and export it for ActionScript.
 Put a dynamic text field inside, with an instance name of livesDisplay.
 You can decorate it as well, if you like: